-Still, Anna pines for Jacob, and Jacob pines for Anna, and he goes to London, where they reconnect, re-have sex, and Jacob gets to know the family.
-In the ensuing time between when we first meet Anna and Jacob and when we leave them at the end of Like Crazy, they fight, they make up, they fight, they marry, they take lovers, and finally are reunited (legally) into an uncertain future.
+Still, Anna pines for Jacob, and Jacob pines for Anna, and he goes to London, where they reconnect, have sex, and Jacob gets to know the family.
+In the ensuing time between when we first meet Anna and Jacob and when we leave them at the end of Like Crazy, they fight, they make up, they fight, they marry, they take lovers, and finally are reunited legally into an uncertain future.

 I can't help thinking a few things after watching Like Crazy.
 For example, director/co-writer Drake Doremus (with co-writing credit given to Ben York Jones) is a student of both the Jean-Luc Godard and Mike Leigh school of cinema.

 I also couldn't help thinking that Doremus and Jones' outline was a bit heavy-handed on the symbolism.
 In the early, heady days of the affair, Jacob gives Anna a bracelet with the word "Patience" upon it.
-Near the end, we see said bracelet break (curiously, while Anna is in the throes of sexual passion with her friend/next-door neighbor Simon (Charlie Bewley).
+Near the end, we see said bracelet break while Anna is in the throes of sexual passion with her friend/next-door neighbor Simon (Charlie Bewley).

 Are they trying to tell us something about Jacob and Anna with the chair and bracelet?

 Truth is, I was not as swept up by Like Crazy and the romance between Anna and Jacob as they were.
-I think this came from Anna's dunderheaded decision to violate her visa because she could not be away from Jacob for a mere two months!
+I think this came from Anna's dunderhead decision to violate her visa because she could not be away from Jacob for a mere two months!

 Side note: whenever we hear Jackie tell her daughter not to violate her visa, we should be getting the news that she's going to violate her visa.

-I also commend Lawrence as Jacob's on-off American girlfriend Samantha.
+I also commend Lawrence as Jacob's on/off American girlfriend Samantha.
 Given how well she and Yelchin worked in The Beaver I keep wondering if they could make a good on-screen team.
-When Samantha loses Jacob (for the first time) we feel a great sympathy for her because she went into the relationship, well, not blind to his relationship with Anna but at least with the idea that he had chosen her.
+When Samantha loses Jacob for the first time, we feel a great sympathy for her because she went into the relationship, well, not blind to his relationship with Anna but at least with the idea that he had chosen her.
 How Samantha is put through the ringer because of Jacob's wavering between his passion for Anna and his need for her is torturous.

+I also think Kingston did her best work as the worried but caring mother.
 Kingston didn't have to say much, but managed to convey a great deal just in her reactions.
 When Simon proposes to an already-married Anna, her reaction says so much about not just what she is thinking but about the conflict within her and what she knows her daughter is going through.

 In short, I didn't fall in love with Like Crazy as I was led to believe I would be.
-That isn't to say I thought it a terrible film (though the ambiguous ending didn't help).
-The performances push it forward, the story was interesting (if a bit overwrought in my view), and there is something to be said about people who are so crazy in love with each other.
+That isn't to say I thought it a terrible film though the ambiguous ending didn't help.
+The performances push it forward, the story was interesting if a bit overwrought in my view, and there is something to be said about people who are so crazy in love with each other.